 About experiential learning

-Requirement for Global and Public Health Sciences majors/minors
+Requirement for Global and Public Health Sciences majors & Global Health minors

-If you are a Global and Public Health Sciences (GPHS) major or Global Health minor, experiential learning is an academic requirement.
-There are a broad range of opportunities that fulfill this requirement in domestic and international settings.
-More information for GPHS majors/minors
+If you are a Global and Public Health Sciences (GPHS) major or are pursuing the Global Health minor, experiential learning is an academic requirement.
+There are a broad range of opportunities that fulfill this requirement in both domestic and international settings.
+More information for GPHS majors & Global Health minors

 Internships

-Many companies, nonprofits, institutions and government agencies offer hands-on learning opportunities for students.
-Students are sometimes paid an hourly wage or a stipend for their work.
+Many companies, nonprofit organizations, institutions and government agencies offer hands-on learning opportunities for students.
+An hourly wage or a stipend is sometimes offered for their work.
 More often, these opportunities are unpaid, with the value of the experience being its own reward.

 Helpful links to start your search: